oVirt/ovirt-site/source/feature/feature-template.html.md

 ### Detailed Description

 Expand on the summary, if appropriate.
-A couple sentences suffices to explain the goal, but the more details you can provide the better.
+Explain the goal; the more details you can provide the better.

+### Prerequisites
+List any hardware or software prerequisites.
+Or any steps that need to be performed before the feature can be implemented.

+### Limitations
+List any limitations of the feature.

 ### Benefit to oVirt